Joecowboy/MOVIE2K.bundle/README.md

 -**Main Site for Movie2k.tv:** IP address

+###Plex/Web Search Site URL:

+Plex/Web Search Site URL allows you to choose the URL you want Plex/Web to search your Movie and TV Shows from.
+This has no effect on the search feature displayed on other client devices such as the Roku.
+All the Main sites have a little bit different content with different Host line ups for the movies and tv shows.
+If you change from the default Site URL may require Plex Media Server to be restarted.
+Proxy servers can be used if the www.movie4k.to site URL is being blocked.
+This has no effect on Host site URLs only MOVIE4k.
+Only proxy effects on Host sites will be using the Tor setup.

+Currently there are eleven URLs in the list:

+-**Main Site for Movie4k:** IP address

+-**Proxy sites for Movie4k:** www.movie.to, movie4k.co.in, movie4k.to.come.in, www.movie4kunblocked.co, www.movie2kproxy.org and www.movie2kproxy.com

+-**Main Site for Movie2k.tv:** IP address

 ###Number of Hosts Per Page:

 Allows you to change the number of Hosts per page to be displayed.
 Default is 5 per page.